GST Rate on Real Estate, Flat Purchase, Plot Sales – An Ultimate Guide!

 Table of Contents

-Both real estate buyers and developers must pay GST.
-In India, homebuyers of under-construction flats, apartments, and bungalows pay 1% GST for affordable housing and 5% GST on non-affordable housing.
+Both real estate Buyers and Developers must pay Goods and Service Tax (GST).
+In India, homebuyers of under-construction flats, apartments, and bungalows pay 1% GST (Goods and Service Tax) for affordable housing and 5% GST on non-affordable housing.
 However, completed projects are exempt from this tax.

 Understanding Input Tax Credit (ITC)